 6. Start paying down debt.
-Debt can be drag on your retirement and once debt is retired stress becomes less and your options for life increase.
+Debt can be a drag on your retirement and once the debt is retired stress becomes less and your options for life increase.

-7. Budgeting and following a monthly plan can really help.
-There are numerous studies about budgeting, one thing is for sure, people who have a budget and follow it have less stress.
+7. Budgeting and following a monthly plan can help.
+There are numerous studies about budgeting; one thing is for sure, people who have a budget and follow it have less stress.
 Make a budget and stick to it.